KingCarnival/toku-fitd-game/Character Playbooks.md

 The invaders brought all sorts of new tech and you cant wait to mess with it.

+**When playing as a Techie you gain XP when addressing challenges using technical know-how and ingenuity**

 ### Starting Actions

 #### Starting Builds